It's a good idea to talk about your higher education options in person

 - Ask students and staff anything you'd like to know more about.

 Heading to an open day helps you see if the place feels right.
-It also gives you a chance to get any answers you need before applying to study there.
+It also gives you a chance to get any answers you need before applying.

 But don't worry if you miss one — you can often arrange a visit on a different day, and many course providers make open day podcasts you can listen to.

-Not everyone can attend an open day or event in person, so we've provided a list of virtual tours of course providers.
+Not everyone can attend an open day or event in person, so we've provided a list of virtual tours and open days for course providers.
 You can then see the campus for yourself and find out more about the local area.